DeepGraphLearning/torchdrug/doc/source/api/data.rst

 Element Constants
 -----------------

-Element constants are provided for convenient manipulating of atom types.
+Element constants are provided for convenient manipulation of atom types.
 The atomic numbers can be accessed by uppercased element names at the root of the package.
 For example, we can get the carbon scaffold of a molecule with the following code.